-Associate Dean: Elizabeth Slupski Office Location: Founders Hall, Room 131 Telephone: (860) 343-5895 Email: eslupski@mxcc.edu
+Associate Dean: Elizabeth Slupski

+Office Location: Founders Hall, Room 131

+Telephone: (860) 343-5895 Email: eslupski@mxcc.edu Please see page 18 for important information regarding this program and Fall 2023 opening of Connecticut State Community College.

 General Studies is intended for students who wish to design a personalized degree program for exploration or to meet educational and career goals.
 It's also for students who may have credits from several colleges who wish to "collect" their credits into an Associate Degree credential.
 This program is not designed primarily for transfer purposes.
 It does not provide adequate guidance for meeting the admissions and transfer requirements of baccalaureate institutions without careful assistance from advisors at both Middlesex and the college or university where a student plans to attend.